Protelos1/RC-aircraft/README.md

 # RC-aircraft
+**SKYLITE-RC PLANE** A durable small and easily repairable rc plane.

 This is an Rc plane bassed on a fixed wing general aviation style aircraft!
 Hopefully a project that can help guide other people creating rc/aviation based projects and inspire them.

 The idea came from looking at rc planes online, you buy the product set it up and use it then something goes wrong a bit breaks or you do a hard landing... and you dont know how the product really works you just turned it on and then flew it.